Avoid Tragedy on the Fourth of July

 According to the U.S. Consumer Product Safety Commission (CPSC), there were eight fireworks-related deaths and over 12,000 fireworks-related injuries in 2017.

 “It’s important to be proactive about fireworks safety.
-We see the most burn injuries during the summer months when fireworks are being used for holidays like the Fourth of July,” said Dr. Ben Coopwood Jr., surgeon with Seton Healthcare Family.
+We see the most burn injuries during the summer months when fireworks are being used for holidays like the Fourth of July,” said Dr. Ben Coopwood Jr., surgeon with Ascension Seton.
 “Using common sense and taking safety precautions can help prevent tragedy on what should be a fun day for the entire family.”

 Tips to keep you and your little “fire crackers” safe